Individualize the glycemic control goal based on the patient's life expectancy, comorbid conditions, and risk for complications from hypoglycemia.

 Recommend diet and exercise programs as the cornerstones of therapy for diabetes.

-Begin oral hypoglycemic agents in patients in whom diet and exercise do not adequately control diabetes and adjust as needed to achieve target level of glycemic control.
+Begin oral hypoglycemic agents in patients in whom diet and exercise do not adequately control diabetes, and adjust as needed to achieve the target level of glycemic control.
 Use metformin as the first-line oral agent in most patients with diabetes.

-Consider using a combination of insulin and oral agents if oral agents do not achieve the desired level of glycemic control.
+Consider using a combination of insulin, glucagon-like peptide-1 analogs, and non-insulin agents if non-insulin agents do not achieve the desired level of glycemic control, with individual therapies based on patient preference, side-effect profiles, costs, and patient comorbid conditions.

 Treat hypertension preferentially with an ACE inhibitor or ARB, to reduce the risk for adverse microvascular (e.g., retinopathy, nephropathy) and macrovascular (e.g., MI, stroke) outcomes, with a goal blood pressure <140/90 mm Hg.